FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/competitive-karuta.md

 > The order of the Torifuda in a player's territory may also be rearranged at any time during the game, but the player must inform the opponent beforehand.
 However, excessive rearrangement is considered poor sportsmanship.
 {.is-info}

-### If the correct Torifuda is not on the floor...
+### If the correct Torifuda is NOT on the floor...
 - A player must not touch any of the Torifuda on the floor if a poem of a *Karafuda* is read. **They should wait until the next Yomifuda is read**.

 In any case, the **reader** then proceeds to **read the second half of the poem**.
 At this time, the players should be ready to strike again.